oracle/graal/docs/reference-manual/native-image/Resources.md

 ---
 # Accessing Resources in Native Images

-By default, the native image builder will not integrate any of the resources which are on the classpath during the generation into the final image.
+By default, the `native-image` tool will not integrate any of the resources which are on the classpath during the generation into the final image.
-To make calls such as `Class.getResource()` or `Class.getResourceAsStream()` (or the corresponding ClassLoader methods) return specific resources (instead of null), the resources that should be accessible at image run time need to be explicitly specified.
+To make calls such as `Class.getResource()` or `Class.getResourceAsStream()` (or the corresponding `ClassLoader` methods) return specific resources (instead of `null`), the resources that should be accessible at image run time need to be explicitly specified.
 This can be done via a configuration file such as the following:

 ```json
 {